keeperrl_wiki

 • When you turn up, the first thing he normally does is to go invisible for about 15 turns.
 This will wear off and has a large cool-down, so just retreat and come back in a few turns.
 Make sure you are wearing your telepathy helm if you have one.

 • Trap him if you can.
 Choose your moment and take your chance.
 Go invisible if at all possible.
-Speed yourself.
-Buff strength and dex.
+Speed and buff yourself.
 Go kill him to win the game.

 MainPage»Gameplay»Roguelike